X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Summary and Conclusions

 \end{enumerate}

-Here we have shown that simply from confirmed X-ray observations alone, the interacting X-ray phase of a SN's evolution can entail significant consequences for terrestrial planets.
+Here we have shown that simply from confirmed X-ray observations alone, the interacting X-ray phase of an SN’s evolution can entail significant consequences for terrestrial planets.
 We limit any further speculation until further developments in X-ray astronomy are made; however, the evidence presented here certainly points to this process being capable of imposing lethal consequences for life at formidable distances.

 We thus conclude with the comment that further research into SN X-ray emission has value not just for stellar astrophysics, but also for astrobiology, paleontology, and the Earth and planetary sciences as a whole.
-We urge followup X-ray observations of interacting SNe for months and years after the explosion, and urge for the continued development of X-ray telescopic instrument implementation in the hard X-ray band.
-These observations and innovations will shed light on the physical nature of SN X-ray emission, and will clarify the danger that these events pose for life in our galaxy and other star-forming regions.
+We urge follow-up X-ray observations of interacting SNe for months and years after the explosion and urge for the continued development of X-ray telescopic instrument implementation in the hard X-ray band.
+These observations and innovations will shed light on the physical nature of SN X-ray emission and will clarify the danger that these events pose for life in our galaxy and other star-forming regions.

-\acknowledgments We gratefully acknowledge extensive illuminating discussions with Rafaella Margutti on X-ray supernovae.
-The work of IRB, CMO, and BDF was supported in part by the NSF under grant number AST-2108589.
+We gratefully acknowledge extensive illuminating discussions with Rafaella Margutti on X-ray supernovae.
+The work of I.R.B., C.M.O., and B.D.F. was supported in part by the NSF under grant No. AST-2108589.

-\software{\\ Matplotlib \citep[][ http://dx.doi.org/10.1109/MCSE.2007.55]{matplotlib}, \\ Numpy \citep[][ https://doi.org/10.1109/MCSE.2011.37]{numpy1, numpy2}, \\ Astropy\citep[][http://www.astropy.org]{astropy:2013, astropy:2018, astropy:2022}}
+\software{ Matplotlib \citep[][ http://dx.doi.org/10.1109/MCSE.2007.55]{matplotlib}, Numpy \citep{harris2020array}, Astropy\citep[][http://www.astropy.org]{astropy:2013, astropy:2018, astropy:2022}}